Networking and Your Job Search

 - Set up a professional profile on social networking site, such as Linkedin.com

-- Ask a family member if they know someone who works at a company you’re interested in
+- Ask a family member if they know someone who works at a company that interests you

 - Community – events, neighbors